Bobby Labonte: 2013–2016

-Labonte ran in the 47 for the entire season until the 2013 Quicken Loans 400 at Michigan International Speedway, in which he ran the No. 51 for Phoenix Racing.
+Labonte ran in the No. 47 for the entire season until the 2013 Quicken Loans 400 at Michigan International Speedway, in which he ran the No. 51 for Phoenix Racing.
 Labonte ran at Sonoma Raceway in the 47, but was subsequently replaced by A. J. Allmendinger in the 47 for selected races starting at the 2013 Quaker State 400 at Kentucky Speedway, ending Labonte's streak of consecutive starts at 704.
 The streak was second only to Jeff Gordon's.
 Later in the year Labonte suffered broken ribs in a cycling accident, forcing him to miss three races, starting with the AdvoCare 500 at Atlanta.

 His last race with JTG Daughtery was at Phoenix International Raceway in November 2013; released afterwards, in December 2013 he announced that he would be running part-time in the 2014 NASCAR Sprint Cup Series in a second car for HScott Motorsports.
 During practice for the 2014 Daytona 500 Labonte blew an engine, and although he qualified for his 22nd consecutive 500, he was relegated to the back of the starting grid.
 Labonte finished the race in 15th.

 A deal to run for James Finch in additional races fell through, thus Labonte did not make another start for the first half of the season.
 Instead, he tested cars for Richard Childress Racing.
 At the summer Daytona race, he drove the No. 33 RCR Chevrolet that Brian Scott had driven to the pole at Talladega, running under the Circle Sport banner.
-Labonte qualified 4th and contended for the lead at the beginning of the race, but was caught up in the Big One, finishing 26th.
+Labonte qualified fourth and contended for the lead at the beginning of the race, but was caught up in the Big One, finishing 26th.
 Tommy Baldwin Racing would field the No. 37 car with Accell Construction as the sponsor for Labonte at Indianapolis.

 In December 2014, Labonte announced that he would drive for Go FAS Racing on the restrictor-plate tracks in 2015, taking over for his brother Terry who retired after the 2014 GEICO 500.
 He finished 24th at the 2015 Daytona 500.
 In the spring Talladega race, Labonte finished 27th.
 The 2015 Coke Zero 400 did not go well for Labonte, as he was caught up in an early crash caused by David Gilliland and finished 43rd.
 For the Fall Talladega race, he finished 23rd, his best finish of the season.
 In 2016, Labonte received the sponsorship of Bombardier Recreational Products and Cyclops Gear allowing him to run the four restrictor-plate races for Go FAS Racing.
 For the Daytona 500, Labonte would finish 31st.
 For Talladega, Labonte would finish 19th.
 Coming back to Daytona, Labonte would finish 24th.
 Coming back to Talladega, Labonte would finish 31st.
 Following the 2016 season, it was announced that Labonte would not return to Go FAS.
+As of 2025 he has not raced since then.